Bumblebee mating, death and hibernation; Stage 4 in the lifecycle of a bumblebee colony

 to survive the winter hibernation, then they find a

 suitable place to hibernate.
+They hibernate individually, but a good hibernation site can be dug into by many bumblebees.
 In the UK this is often under a tree root or at

 the base of a wall, but it is never in a place that could be warmed up early in